vin350/TwitchPointsFarmer/README.md

 2. Now add your username and authentication token(can be acessed [here](https://twitchapps.com/tmi/)) on the bottom right menu.
 3. Click Start and leave it running.
 4. Enjoy those effortless points!

+## Issues and Contributing

+If you discover any issues, questions or ideas, please report/ask/say them [here](https://github.com/vin350/TwitchPointsFarmer/issues).
+And, if you want to contribute or add a new feature, feel free to fork the project [here](https://github.com/vin350/TwitchPointsFarmer/fork) and create a pull request after you've done your changes.